Skip to content

 "No coverage data found for file"

-The model looks up files by absolute path, then cwd-relative path, then basename.
+The model looks up files by absolute path, then by relative path (stripping the project root).
 If you still hit this error:

 1. Verify the file is listed in the coverage table (cov-loupe list | grep model.rb).

-2. Use the exact project-relative path that SimpleCov recorded (case-sensitive, no symlinks).
+2. Use the exact project-relative path that SimpleCov recorded (no symlinks; case-sensitivity depends on your volume - see note below).

 3. If the file truly never executes under tests, add coverage or exclude it from your workflow.